 If the person you are supporting has experienced a mental health crisis in the past, you can encourage them to plan ahead in case a crisis happens again.
 Planning ahead helps make sure their preferences are honored during the crisis, and can sometimes help interrupt things before they get to a crisis level.

 A mental health crisis is when someone is experiencing symptoms that make them feel out of control or prevent them from being able to care for themselves.
 It can look very different for different people.
-For example thinking about suicide, hearing voices, or having unusual thoughts can be part of a mental health crisis for some people, but other people are able to manage these experiences.
 Try to rely on the wisdom of the person you are supporting and how they interpret what they are experiencing.

 It’s natural to feel scared or overwhelmed when someone you love is experiencing a mental health crisis.
 It can be hard to know what to do.
 Here are some general things to keep in mind…